-Jon Chase is a freelance science communicator and rapper based in South Wales.
+Jon Chase is a freelance science communicator, author and rapper based in South Wales.
 Having completed an honours degree in Aerospace Engineering he then gained a BSc in Science and Science Fiction and a Masters degree in Communicating Science.
 Jon was also an associate lecturer at the University of Glamorgan for a year following graduation.

 He has an intense passion for scientific thinking and believes that knowledge should be made available in a way that allows as many people as possible the opportunity to gain access to it.
 He was identified by the Guardian in 2008 as education’s next best thing after producing a science rap video for NASA about astrobiology.